awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

 # Alerting for Amazon Elasticsearch Service<a name="alerting"></a>

-The alerting feature notifies you when data from one or more Elasticsearch indices meets certain conditions\.
-For example, you might want to receive an email if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the past 20 minutes\.
-To get started, open Kibana and choose **Alerting**\.
+Configure alerts in Amazon Elasticsearch Service \(Amazon ES\) to get notified when data from one or more Elasticsearch indices meets certain conditions\.
+For example, you might want to receive an email if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the last 20 minutes\.

-Alerting requires Elasticsearch 6\.2 or higher\.
-Full documentation for the feature is available in the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/)\.
+Alerting requires Elasticsearch version 6\.2 or later\.
+For full documentation, including API descriptions, see the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/)\.
+This topic highlights the differences in alerting in \(Amazon ES\) compared to the open\-source version\.

+**To get started with alerting**

+1. Choose **Alerting** from the Kibana main menu\.

+1. Set up a destination for the alert\.
+Choose between Slack, Amazon Chime, a custom webhook, or Amazon SNS\.

+1. Create a monitor in one of three ways: visually, using a query, or using an anomaly detector\.

+1. Define a condition to trigger the monitor\.

+1. Add one or more actions to the monitor\.

+For detailed steps, see [Monitors](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/monitors/) in the Open Distro for Elasticsearch documentation\.

 ## Differences<a name="alerting-diff"></a>

-Compared to Open Distro for Elasticsearch, the Amazon Elasticsearch Service alerting feature has some notable differences\.
+Compared to Open Distro for Elasticsearch, alerting in Amazon ES has some notable differences\.

 ### Amazon SNS Support<a name="alerting-diff-sns"></a>

-Amazon ES supports [Amazon SNS](https://aws.amazon.com/sns/) for notifications\.
-This integration with Amazon SNS means that, in addition to standard destinations \(Slack, custom webhooks, and Amazon Chime\), the alerting feature can send emails, text messages, and even run AWS Lambda functions using SNS topics\.
+Amazon ES supports Amazon Simple Notification Service \([Amazon SNS](https://aws.amazon.com/sns/)\) for notifications\.
+This integration means that in addition to standard destinations \(Slack, custom webhooks, and Amazon Chime\), you can also send emails, text messages, and even run AWS Lambda functions using SNS topics\.
 For more information about Amazon SNS, see the [Amazon Simple Notification Service Developer Guide](https://docs.aws.amazon.com/sns/latest/dg/)\.

 **To add Amazon SNS as a destination**

-1. Open Kibana\.

-1. Choose **Alerting**\.
+1. Choose **Alerting** from the Kibana main menu\.

-1. Choose the **Destinations** tab and then **Add Destination**\.
+1. Go to the **Destinations** tab and then choose **Add destination**\.

 1. Provide a unique name for the destination\.